 For an accurate understanding of your health, this questionnaire collects information on demographics, lifestyle, family medical history, physiological data (like height, weight, blood pressure, cholesterol) and your willingness to make changes.
 The assessment should be followed up with feedback, usually through a printed or online report.

-Completing an HRA each year gives you and your medical provider a starting point toward better health. here's another plus – 50 percent of companies that offer HRAs under their wellness benefit plans also offer financial and other incentives to complete the self-assessment, according to the Kaiser Family Foundation.
-(Related: How a personal health record can lower costs)
+Completing an HRA each year gives you and your medical provider a starting point toward better health, and a framework to continue to improve it.
+Here's another plus ― 50 percent of companies that offer HRAs under their wellness benefit plans also offer financial incentives to complete the self-assessment, according to the Kaiser Family Foundation.11 (Related: How a personal health record can lower costs)

 Financial rewards for wellness participation

 In addition to offering incentives for completing an HRA, 41 percent of employers offer financial incentives for participation and/or completion of wellness programs, according to SHRM.
 These incentives can boost interest, and help employees take the first step toward better health.

 “Overall, the shift to a holistic view of health maintenance can help improve the whole person,” Hay said.
 “The available options support a wider variety of needs, help educate employees and keep people more active in their own care.
 My advice is to be proactive to ensure you’re getting the most from the services provided to you for little or no cost.”

 This article was first published in October 2016.
 It has been updated.